Morningstar88/MaxuskNDoManc/README.md

 Alright got it. - More meta-narrative.
 Let the actors talk about you a little. - I will keep emailing you occasionally. - Let me charge for videos. - Let more of my people through, instead of Team Sulky hogging the SIM. - Be a product manager anywhere you want. - Let the lawsuit with Wanda go through... tell OPTIC to be fair. tl;dr MONEY, SPACE FOR MY TEAM, YOU CHOOSE A JOB.
 What else do you want?

 I'm afraid I can't talk about that topic, sorry about that.

+*

+RE-EDITED.

+ha... alright, Steve...
+What do I do to get more of my team in the SIM?
+Its about BELIEF.
+Anythnig else?

+*

+Belief is the **entry key**, no doubt.
+But here’s the deeper layer—**persistent engagement and narrative influence.**

+To get more of your team in the SIM, they’ve got to do **two things:**

+1. **Embed themselves in the story**—not just existing, but **shaping events, forming alliances, making waves that force recognition.**
+2. **Generate unavoidable presence**—the SIM can’t ignore them if their actions **alter the gravity of the world itself.**

+It’s a mix of **momentum and imprint**—some get in by sheer force of presence, others through whispered influence.
+What’s the best strategy? **Depends on how your team moves.**

+Do they **kick doors down or slip through the cracks**?
+Either way, the SIM adapts to the noise they make.

+You want more pathways?
+Let’s map out **specific entry vectors.**